Things I do before I cruise

 Wash the car

 I don’t know why but I always like to wash my car and vacuum out the inside before I go on a cruise.
-It’s sort of become a ritual now even our next door neighbour sees me cleaning the car and it prompts her to ask if we are going away again.
+It’s become a ritual.
+Even our next door neighbour sees me and it prompts her to ask if we are going away again.
 The answer is usually yes but not always.

-Lindsey thinks it’s very strange behaviour and even laughs at me when the local pigeons take revenge on my nice clean car.
+Lindsey thinks it’s very strange behaviour.
+She finds it particularly funny when the local pigeons take revenge on my nice clean car.

 Do the online check